best-low-cost-web-hosting/best-low-cost-web-hosting/README.md

 [![Namecheap](get-web-hostingg.png)](https://computersolve.com/cheap-web-hosting-service-2022-updated/)

-Namecheap is a leading domains, cheap web hosting and websites’ service company helping businesses worldwide to setup their online presence and reach their online success.
+Namecheap is a leading domains, "[best low cost web hosting](https://github.com/best-low-cost-web-hosting)" websites service company helping businesses worldwide to setup their online presence and reach their online success.
 They offer a variety of plans starting at just $2.88 per month, and they have a wide range of features including free SSL and free domain privacy.
 Plus, their customer support is excellent and they offer a 30-day money-back guarantee.

 ### **_InterServer_**

 [![InterServer](get-web-hostingg.png)](https://computersolve.com/cheap-web-hosting-service-2022-updated/)

 InterServer Hosting has a wide range of plans for WordPress hosting, VPS hosting, Cloud hosting, dedicated servers and more.
-Their basic cheap hosting plan starts at just $2.50/mo, which actually hosts an unlimited number of websites on your account, which is very unique in the industry.
+Their basic "[best low cost web hosting](https://github.com/best-low-cost-web-hosting)"plan starts at just $2.50/mo, which actually hosts an unlimited number of websites on your account, which is very unique in the industry.

 ### **_DreamHost_**

 [![DreamHost](get-web-hostingg.png)](https://computersolve.com/cheap-web-hosting-service-2022-updated/)

-DreamHost is a cheap web hosting that offers a full suite of solutions for web development.
+DreamHost is a "[best low cost web hosting](https://github.com/best-low-cost-web-hosting)" that offers a full suite of solutions for web development.
 These include shared hosting, VPS plans, cloud hosting package, dedicated servers, and domain management services.
 However, the most popular option is shared WordPress hosting.
 It uses a custom-built panel to manage your websites, databases, email, and billing.
 Most tasks performed on cPanel can also be completed using the DreamHost panel.

 ### **_iPage_**